 Now what if your child is on the taller or heavier end, or you simply don’t have the finances for a high weight/height convertible?
 Is your only option to booster your young child?

-All of this adds up to suggest children should not be switched from forward-facing car seats into booster configurations until they’re at least 5, and preferably not until at least 8.
+All of this adds up to suggest children should not be switched from forward-facing car seats into booster configurations until they’re at least 5, and optionally not until 8.
 It’s a bit more work, but it’s worth it.
 Here are the seats that are as good as it gets for rear, forward-facing, and boostering today in the United States.
 I wholeheartedly recommend them.

 If you find the information on car safety, recommended car seats, and car seat reviews on this car seat blog helpful, you can bookmark and shop through this Amazon link.
 Canadians can bookmark and shop through this link.